How to Read Your Child’s Growth Chart (And What It Means)

 Can Growth Charts Predict Future Height?

-While growth charts can provide insights into potential future height, they’re not definitive predictors.
-Genetics, nutrition, and health also play essential roles.
-So, consider growth charts as a useful tool, not a crystal ball.
+Growth charts can offer clues about potential height, but they’re not definitive.
+Genetics, nutrition, and overall health all play important roles.
+Think of them as a useful reference, not a precise forecast.

 What Should I Do if My Child Falls off the Growth Chart?